iterative/dvc.org/content/blog/2022-03-31-training-and-saving-models-on-a-dedicated-runner.md

 Now that we have a script to train our model and save it as a file, let’s set up our CI/CD to provision a runner and run the script.
 We define our workflow in `cml.yaml` and save it in the `.github/workflows` directory.
-This way Github will automatically go through the workflow whenever it is triggered.
+This way GitHub will automatically go through the workflow whenever it is triggered.
 In this case the triggers are on push and on a daily schedule.